sparkutils/quality/docs/sqlfunctions.md

       ```

-      similarly all nulls will be treated in this fashion.
-The string null will be represented as (again new line is present):
+      All null values will be treated in this fashion.
+The string "null" will be represented as (again new line is present):

       ```yaml
       'null'